-Institutional Framework and Governance Structure
+Institutiona Framewor k and Gover nance Structure

-Р ri n ci n le

-6. The governance framework for the SWF should be sound and establish a clear and effective division of roles and responsibilities in order to facilitate accountability and operational independence in the management of the SWF to pursue its objectives.
+Principle Implementation 6.
+The governance framework for the SWF should be sound and establish a clear and effective division of roles and responsibilities in order to facilitate accountability and operational independence in the management of the SWF to pursue its objectives.
 The governance framework is set out in the MOU with clear guidelines of the division of roles.
 Strict accountability and operational guides are in place via the MOU and strengthen by specific approval and other measures (Delegation Manual - formally approved in the AGM 2017) developed and monitored by the Executive Administrator under the direction of the Management Committee.
 Paragraph 12 of the MOU sets out the various specific roles in addition to the committee roles.
 Descriptions of the roles are also included in the definitions section of the MOU.
 The current roles include in addition to the Committee Members - Executive Administrator (Includes accounting services and quarterly/annual accounts preparation), Investment Manager, Auditor and a Review Consultant who has in-depth experience in the administration of other Pacific Island funds.

-7. The owner should set the objectives of the SWF, appoint the members of its governing body(ies) in accordance with clearly defined procedures, and exercise oversight over the SWF's operations.

-The fund 'owner' in a traditional or formal sense ultimately are the people of Nauru with the Government of Nauru (GoN) the beneficiary owner - manager.
+7. The owner shoul objectives of the the members of body(ies) in according clearly defined preserving SWF's operation e SWF, appoint its governing ordance with procedures, and ht over the The fund 'owner' in a traditional or formal sense ultimately are the people of Nauru with the Government of Nauru (GoN) the beneficiary owner - manager.
 The NTF was established by the contributing parties as an international organisation (under the IOPI Act) and is governed by the management committee.
 The GoN initially set the objectives of the NTF, as defined in the MOUs.
 These documents set out the appointment of the Committee, operational aspects of the Committee within the defined procedures including oversight.

-The governing body(ies) should act in the best interests of the SWF, and have a clear mandate and adequate authority and competency to carry out its functions.
-The NTF Management Committee (established under the MOU) are all highly credentialed and experienced executives/administrators with a strong awareness of their fiduciary responsibilities.
-The Committee has, by the MOU, a clear mandate to operate, which is specifically outlined in:

-Paragraph 7 regarding management and responsibilities and the operational aspects of the NTF, which are set out in Part V.

-Paragraph 7.8 in specific regards to the following fiduciary responsibilities:

-Committee members will have a Fiduciary Responsibility to the Fund.
+The governing b act in the best i SWF, and have a and adequate au competency to o functions. nterests of the a clear mandate uthority and The NTF Management Committee (established under the MOU) are all highly credentialed and experienced executives/administrators with a strong awareness of their fiduciary responsibilities.
+The Committee has, by the MOU, a clear mandate to operate, which is specifically outlined in: Paragraph 7 regarding management and responsibilities and the operational aspects of the NTF, which are set out in Part V. Paragraph 7.8 in specific regards to the following fiduciary responsibilities: Committee members will have a Fiduciary Responsibility to the Fund.
 No Committee member will be responsible for any loss or depreciation in value of any assets held in the Fund,